soumilgupta/HacktoberFest/README.md

 # HacktoberFest
-This is a dummy repository created for hacktoberfest.
+This is a dummy repository created for hacktoberfest by Soumil Gupta.